MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step3.md

 ## Resulting configuration

-Here is the ransomware protection for your tenant after this step.
+Here is the ransomware protection for your tenant for steps 1-3.

 ![Ransomware protection for your Microsoft 365 tenant after Step 3](../media/protect-against-ransomware-microsoft-365/protect-against-ransomware-microsoft-365-architecture-step3.png)